KyleKing/midnight.js/README.md

-# Currently a work in progress Meteor Package
-> Check back later tomorrow for a ready-to-use package with documentation and what-not!

-## Midnight
+## Midnight.js for Meteor

-A jQuery plugin that switches between multiple header designs as you scroll, so you always have a header that looks great with the content below it.
+> A jQuery plugin that switches between multiple header designs as you scroll, so you always have a header that looks great with the content below it.

 **[Check out the demo](http://aerolab.github.io/midnight.js/)** (watch the logo as you scroll).